The Definitive Guide to Sales Process Creation

 • How they handle objections

 Use the same objections you get from your prospects.
-This insight will provide new ideas and show how you to do better.
+This insight will provide new ideas and show how you can do better.

 Understanding your competitor’s position in the market will show you your own strengths and gaps to fill in the market.
 This will be invaluable when crafting your sales pitch and handling objections.